Which is the best 4K Blu-ray player to buy?

 There’s support for Dolby Atmos audio, as well as a slew of built-in smart TV apps, including Netflix, Amazon Prime and iPlayer.

 However, the quality won’t reach the same standards as those of top-end 4K Blu-ray players, which offer more nuance.

 Best 4K Blu-ray player jargon

 There are several formats now – the standard HDR10, the broadcast standard HLG and the two competing advanced frame-by-frame formats, HDR10+ and Dolby Vision.
-Most Blu-ray players and TVs support the first two, but if you have a preference on the more advanced format, be sure to check both your Blu-ray player and TV support it.
+Most Blu-ray players and TVs support the first two, but if you have a preference for the more advanced format, be sure to check both your Blu-ray player and TV support it.

 Related: What is HDMI ARC?

 Best 4K Blu-ray player extra features